Web3-Plurality/Plurality-Verifier/README.md

 # Steps to run Plurality Verifier

 We use the `docker-compose.yml` file to bootstrap the verifier for the basic demo.

 1. Change directory into `dapp-verifier` folder
-2. Create `.env` file from `.env-example`
+2. Create `.env` file from `.env.example`
 3. Start the application containers using following command

 ```